How to Remove Seed Coat from Seedlings (Helmet Heads)

 Removing seed coat from seedling.

 If the seed husk is still stiff, spritz it again and wait another 10 minutes.
-Allow the seed coat to be completely moistened before forcing it off.
-Once it is properly saturated, the seed coat should come free much easier.
+Allow the seed coat to be completely moistened before pulling it free.
+Once it is properly saturated, the seed coat should come off much more easily.

 Removing seed coat from seedling